HOllarves/Paypal-Typescript-Express/README.md

         payer_id -> Unique identification of the user creating the payment
     - Executes the payment

+## Webhooks

+These are all the webhooks currently supported by this implementation of Paypal's API:

+- BILLING.PLAN.CREATED
+- BILLING.PLAN.UPDATED
+- BILLING.SUBSCRIPTION.CREATED
+- BILLING.SUBSCRIPTION.CANCELLED
+- BILLING.SUBSCRIPTION.RE-ACTIVATED
+- BILLING.SUBSCRIPTION.SUSPENDED
+- BILLING.SUBSCRIPTION.UPDATED

 ## More Information

 For more information regarding the structure of the Billing Agreements, please refer to the `samples` folder in `routes/samples`